 ASCOCC offers many opportunities for students to participate in campus clubs.
 Clubs must involve at least four current COCC students, have a faculty or staff advisor and create a budget.
-Those having questions or ideas about forming a student club or participating in an existing club can contact ASCOCC at 541.383.7595 or visit its website: cocc.edu/student-life/ASCOCC/clubs-and-programs/clubs.
+Those having questions or ideas about forming a student club or participating in an existing club can contact ASCOCC at 541.383.7595 or visit its website at cocc.edu/ascocc for more information.